 If I am not eligible to use the IRS Data Retrieval Tool, how do I obtain a tax transcript from the IRS?

 Do not request to have your transcripts sent directly to our office - they must be sent to you.
 When you receive the tax transcript, please include the student’s Marywood University ID number and name before sending to our office.
-There are a number of ways to obtain a copy of your Federal Tax Transcript from the IRS, but there may be significant delays involved so please plan ahead.
+There are a number of ways to obtain your Federal Tax Return Transcript from the IRS, but there may be significant delays involved so please plan ahead.

 There are limited circumstances of when an individual is unable to obtain a Tax Return Transcript or use IRS DRT.
 Cases when an individual can submit other documentation in lieu of a Tax Return Transcript or IRS DRT.